-Non-Hodgkin Lymphoma Diagnosis & Treatment in Washington
+Non-Hodgkin Lymphoma Treatment in Tacoma, WA

 Non-Hodgkin lymphoma is known by several similar names, including Non-Hodgkin’s lymphoma, and simply as lymphoma.
 This form of cancer affects the lymphatic system as mutated cells begin to develop and potentially metastasize (spread) throughout other areas of the body.
 While it is common for various types of cancer to spread to the lymph nodes, only those that originate in the lymphatic system can be classified as lymphomas.